What egg freezing means?

 More time to find the ideal man

-Egg freezing study shows that most women undergoing this procedure not for medical reasons are doing so because they have not yet find the right partner.
+Egg freezing study shows that most women undergoing this procedure not for medical reasons are doing so because they have not yet found the right partner.

-31 heterosexual women from UK, US and Norway was interviewed by a researcher from the De Monfort University in Leicester called Kylie Baldwin.
+31 heterosexual women from UK, US and Norway were interviewed by a researcher from the De Monfort University in Leicester called Kylie Baldwin.
 The women were aged between 32 and 44.
-Women were asked for the reasons they had for freezing their eggs.
-The popular believe is that women undergo egg freezing because they want to focus on their careers.
+Women were asked why they froze their eggs.
+The popular belief is that women undergo egg freezing because they want to focus on their careers.
 The interview however showed something completely different as none of the women gave the career argument as a reason to freeze the eggs.

 It’s best to be young

-Although egg freezing does not guarantee motherhood in the future it certainly gives more reproduction control to the women.
-If you don’t want to be a mother now but you now you will want to be one in the future then perhaps egg freezing is an option for you.
+Although egg freezing does not guarantee motherhood in the future it certainly gives more reproduction control to the woman.
+If you don’t want to be a mother now but you know you will want to be one in the future then perhaps egg freezing is an option for you.